 Nutrition is the key tool used in making changes to your body shape and composition.
 After making the commitment to take charge of your overall health and well-being and finally win the battle against obesity, you require a plan to ensure this outcome is achieved and maintained.
 Weight loss is challenging and for most people it is a repetitive process with unsuccessful long-term weight loss outcomes.

 To lose those kilos successfully and keep them off requires the dedication of our supportive team working in conjunction with you own personal efforts to lose the excess weight once and for all and maintain a healthy weight thereafter.

-Phase One - Be prepared
+Phase One - Be prepared for the operation

 Once you have made your decision on what type of weight loss procedure you would like to undertake, we can guide you through the necessary steps to prepare you both mentally and physically for this.
 Nutritionally, your first step will be to start a medically proven VLCD (Very Low Calorie Diet) with the guidance of an Accredited Practising Dietitian.
 This is a 2-6 week process and often results in the first 5-25kg of weight loss, which is motivating and assists to inspire you to continue your weight loss journey.

-Phase Two - Be Essentials
+Phase Two - Post operative recovery

 What is the Dietitian’s role for people achieving weight reduction without surgery?